aschenbrenera/pf2e_rules/PF2e/Environment/Sensory/Dim light.md

 Tags: #environment #sensory #lighting

-Areas in shadow or lit by weak light sources are in dim light.
+**Description:** Areas in shadow or lit by weak light sources are in dim light.

 ## Mechanical Rules